Wide Field and Atmospheric Dispersion Corrector

 The Metrology System measures the location of all fibres in the focal plane and translates it to the targets on sky.
 The main components are a set of 4 identical cameras, imaging the whole field of view; and a back-illumination unit that illuminates all science and fiducial fibres, as well as the central fibres of the secondary guide bundles.

-Two identical low-resolution spectrographs (LRS) and one high-resolution spectrograph (HRS), fed by 812 fibres each, provide simultaneous measurements of 2436 spectra.
+Two identical low-resolution spectrographs (LRS, left) and one high-resolution spectrograph (HRS, right), fed by 812 fibres each, provide simultaneous measurements of 2436 spectra.
 Each spectrograph has a blue, green, and red arm, in fixed configuration, and each arm is equipped with a 6k × 6k CCD detector.
 The LRS provide continuous wavelength coverage from 390 to 950 nm at a resolution of R > 4000.
 The HRS covers the ranges 392.6 – 435.5, 516 – 573, and 610 – 679 nm at a resolution of R > 18,000.

 Detectors and Cryostat